How to Install Fedora 38 with Snapshot and Rollback Support

 Test 1: Undo the Changes Made by the DNF Installer

 In this test, I will use the dnf package manager to install a small package named ps_mem.
-I’ll check the system after it’s installed to see what changes were made.
-I’ll then attempt to undo the changes and see if I can get the system back to its pre-installation state.
+I'll check the system after it is installed to see what changes were made.
+I'll then attempt to undo the changes and see if I can get the system back to its pre-installation state.

 Install the ps_mem package.
 It displays the core memory used per program (not per process).